 Eleven minutes south of Port Macquarie centre

-Lighthouse Beach has an extensive 7km stretch of sand, a brilliant location for those of you, like me, who love to walk on a beach.
+Lighthouse Beach has an extensive 7km stretch of sand, a brilliant location for those of you who love to walk on a beach.
 Simply stunning coastline!
-We entered the beach near to the impressive Watonga Rocks, where there was more than enough exploration opportunities for the boys and so much for us adults to sit back and appreciate.
-The squeaky sand, shells and array of coloured rocks that wash in make a beach wander very enjoyable.
-What was even better was the rare sighting of any other person, we felt like we had the whole beach to ourselves.
+Enter the beach near to the impressive Watonga Rocks, for the impressive outlook and exploration opportunities for the kids.

 Seven minutes south of Port Macquarie